SZ-Edward/Blog/_posts/2014-12-18-essential-english.md

 ###Free writing before getting started

-    1. "Free writing" means that writing freely about whatever comes into your mind for a specific time period, and writing as much as you can in the time you have.
+    "Free writing" means that writing freely about whatever comes into your mind for a specific time period, and writing as much as you can in the time you have.

+###Getting started

-    2. Your purpose --Knowing the reason why you're writing.
+    1. Your purpose --Knowing the reason why you're writing.

-    3. Focused free writing --You should write something that relate to one idea.
+    2. Focused free writing --You should write something that relate to one idea.

-    4. The reader --Knowing who you're writing to, just like you're talking with someone.
+    3. The reader --Knowing who you're writing to, just like you're talking with someone.

-    5. Your topic --Confirming what you're writing about.
+    4. Your topic --Confirming what you're writing about.

-    6. Coming up with ideas
+    5. Coming up with ideas

         *  What aspects of the topic are important?